Hitchhiker Weeds: How These Sneaky Plants Spread

 Hitchhiker weeds are exactly what they sound like — they spread by attaching themselves to animals, clothing, equipment, or even vehicles.
 Their seeds or burrs are designed to stick, and once they catch a ride, they drop off in a new location, ready to grow and take over.
 This sneaky method allows these weeds to spread far and wide, even across great distances.

-How Do Weeds Spread?
+How Do Hitchhiker Weeds Spread?

 different spreading mechanisms of hitchhiker weeds